Femtonics/FemtoAPI/README.md

 ## Programming Femtonics microscopes: FemtoAPI

-The FemtoAPI (Application Programming Interface) enables you to remote-control your FEMTOSmart microscope.
-It serves as a programmable client-server user interface to the FEMTOSmart software and allows you to integrate a set of clearly defined instructions from various software systems, such as MATLAB or Python.
+The FemtoAPI (Application Programming Interface) enables you to access measurement data created with MES8 on FEMTO3D Atlas microscopes.
+It serves as a programmable client-server user interface to the Atlas software and allows you to integrate a set of clearly defined instructions from various software systems, such as MATLAB or Python.
 Create your custom measurement protocols, online and offline data visualization and analysis tools, and connect your Femtonics scope to your existing lab software environment easily with the FemtoAPI!
 On the [FemtoAPI](https://femtonics.atlassian.net/wiki/spaces/API2/pages/1448161743/FemtoAPI+2.0) page, you can find the detailed documentation of our tool.